StigNygaard/lastfm-widgets/services/README.md

 ## Choosing which proxy to use

 All options expose the same request/response contract, so the frontend widget works identically regardless of which backend is used.
 If you ain't already using either platform, Deno KV solution on Deno Deploy is probably an easy and free way to get a backend-proxy for your widget.
-Deno Deploy has monthly read and write limits for Deno KV.
+Deno Deploy has monthly read and write limits for the KV storage.
 If that could be an issue depends on factors like activity (usage) of widget, how often your scrobble new tracks, your widget's update-interval and length of widget's shown playlist.
-For most, I think a free-tier Deno Deploy account is enough for a Deno KV proxy, if Deno KV is used only for the Tracks widget.
+For most, I think a free-tier Deno Deploy account is plenty if only used for the Tracks proxy.

-The in-memory cache can be very short-living (Deno Deploy is said to keep in-active applications alive between 5 seconds to 10 minutes depending on the general system load).
+The in-memory cache can be very short-living.
 Also, In-memory cache is per-node in an "edge network" like Deno Deploy.
 The in-memory option is better than nothing, but Deno KV or Cloudflare Workers are better choices when possible to use.